 CAN I JUST SAY FROM EVERYONE IN THE WEDDING INDUSTRY (AND PROBABLY THE WORLD) F*** YOU COVID19

 I KNOW YOU’RE PROBABLY AS FED UP OF HEARING ABOUT CORONAVIRUS AS I AM.
-AS A BRIDE MYSELF, I CAN ALMOST GUARANTEE THAT YOU’RE DEFINITELY FED UP OF ANSWERING QUESTIONS ABOUT YOUR WEDDING AND CORONAVIRUS, BUT IF YOU’RE GETTING MARRIED IN SPRING/SUMMER AND HAVING TO POSTPONE YOUR WEDDING TO THE AUTUMN/WINTER MONTHS OF 2020 DUE TO THE CURRENT CORONAVIRUS PANDEMIC THEN DON’T WORRY, I’VE DECIDED TO WRITE UP A NIFTY LITTLE BLOG ON WHY POSTPONING YOUR WEDDING DUE TO THE CORONAVIRUS MAY NOT BE THE WORST THING AND WHY GETTING MARRIED LATER IN THE YEAR IS OFTEN BETTER, FROM A PHOTOGRAPHER’S POINT OF VIEW AND A BRIDE TO BE.
+I CAN ALMOST GUARANTEE THAT YOU’RE DEFINITELY FED UP OF ANSWERING QUESTIONS ABOUT YOUR WEDDING AND CORONAVIRUS, BUT IF YOU’RE GETTING MARRIED IN SPRING/SUMMER AND HAVING TO POSTPONE YOUR WEDDING TO THE AUTUMN/WINTER MONTHS OF 2020 DUE TO THE CURRENT CORONAVIRUS PANDEMIC THEN DON’T WORRY, I’VE DECIDED TO WRITE UP A NIFTY LITTLE BLOG ON WHY POSTPONING YOUR WEDDING DUE TO THE CORONAVIRUS MAY NOT BE THE WORST THING AND WHY GETTING MARRIED LATER IN THE YEAR IS OFTEN BETTER, FROM A PHOTOGRAPHER’S POINT OF VIEW.

 This blog is full of helpful advice and features only Autumn/Winter Wedding Photography.